webiny/WebsiteAnalytics/README.md

 )
 ```

-Additionally if you ase a dimension value, the method will return a sum only for that given value:
+Additionally if you set a dimension value, the method will return a sum only for that given value:

 ```php
 $stats->visitorsDimensionSum(Webiny\WebsiteAnalytics\StatHandlers\Browser::NAME, 'safari');